-The Bleak House days are now well behind us.
-In 2013 the Jackson reforms challenged a perceived culture of delay and non-compliance by amending the CPR to make relief harder to obtain where parties had missed court deadlines.
+In 2013 the mood changed and the Jackson reforms challenged a perceived culture of delay and non-compliance by amending the CPR to make relief harder to obtain where parties had missed court deadlines.

-We explore this and other questions below, in a review of the ways in which the parties can agree to delay at different points during general multi-track litigation under the CPR.
+The court has a general power to extend or shorten time under CPR 3.1(2)(a).
+Other rules permit parties to agree to extend time limits in certain circumstances.
+We discuss these rules below and review the ways in which the parties can agree to delay at different points during general multi-track litigation under the CPR.

 Before proceedings are begun

 It is common practice for claimants coming up to the end of a limitation period to try and buy time before having to pay the court issue fee and plead the claim.
 They can do this by agreeing a standstill agreement with the defendant.
 These agreements come in many forms, some extending and others suspending the limitation period.
 Problems can and do quite frequently arise, for example where the agreement is made with the wrong party or where there is disagreement over the scope and effect of the standstill.